-- Telescope mounting plate many choices to fit your telescope and observing needs. - 20° to 68° latitude: choose either the Standard Pier Adapter (900SPA) or the Rotating Pier Adapter with Azimuth Bearing (900RPA).
-Either adapter will come with six 5/16 18 X 5/8" button head screws for attachment to the pier, four pier knobs for attaching the mount to the adapter, and the azimuth block for use with the Heavy Duty Azimuth Adjuster found on all 900GTO mounts produced after August, 2005 and available as an upgrade for earlier mounts. - Tropical or extreme polar latitudes (0° to 20° or 68° to 88° North or South): choose the Hi-Lo Latitude Wedge Pier Adapter Assembly (900WDGA) - 8" O.D. pier Astro-Physics has several heights and styles to choose from. - Counterweights 10 lb.
+- Telescope mounting plate many choices to fit your telescope and observing needs. - 20° to 68° latitude: choose either the Standard Pier Adapter (900SPA) or the Precision Adjust Rotating Pier Adapter with Azimuth Bearing (900RPA).
+Either adapter will come with six 5/16 - 18 X 5/8" button head screws for attachment to the pier, four pier knobs for attaching the mount to the adapter, and the azimuth block for use with the Heavy Duty Azimuth Adjuster found on all 900GTO mounts produced after August, 2005 and available as an upgrade for earlier mounts. - Tropical or extreme polar latitudes (0° to 20° or 68° to 88° North or South): choose the Hi-Lo Latitude Wedge Pier Adapter Assembly (900WDGA) Also see below. - 8" O.D. pier Astro-Physics has several heights and styles to choose from. - Counterweights 10 lb.
 (10SCWT) and 18 lb.
-(18SCWT) are available. - Portable rechargeable battery pack (or 110 to 12V DC converter).
-Several sizes and types are available for your selection.
+(18SCWT) are available. - Power supply.
+We offer 2 power converters (PS138V5A) and (PS15V10A) for converting household current to suitable DC current for your mount.
+Rechargeable 12 volt battery packs and deep cycle marine batteries are also available from other vendors.